carkod/binbot/docs/reducers.md

 ### Find the API endpoint called
 1. In the component find the props that return the data e.g. `this.props.balance`
 2. Find the name of the reducer in the `mapStateToProps` function e.g. `state.balanceReducer`
-3. Search for this reducer e.g. `balanceReducer`
-4. Copy the main action type e.g. `GET_BALANCE`
-5. Find this constant in the saga e.g. `watchGbpBalanceApi`
+3. Find this constant in the saga e.g. `watchGbpBalanceApi`
-6. In the generator function e.g. `getBalanceAll` you will find the `requestUrl`
+4. In the generator function e.g. `getBalanceAll` you will find the `requestUrl`
-7. This URL will have a constant variable which is usually located in the `env`
+5. This URL will have a constant variable which is usually located in the `env`